R3DRUN3/sploitcraft/red-team-infra/README.md

 # RED TEAM INFRASTRUCTURE

-This document contains guidelines on deploying aws infrastructure that can be useful for red teaming campaigns.
+This document contains guidelines on deploying infrastructure that can be useful for red teaming campaigns.

 ## Table of Contents
 - [Deploying a secure static website via AWS S3 and CloudFront](#deploying-a-secure-static-website-via-aws-s3-and-cloudfront)